Weed Bus

 Weed Bus was the first ep released by Liverpool band The Stairs.
-The ep was issued in several formats: CD ep; 7" vinyl single; 12" vinyl 45rpm single with picture sleeve; 12" 45rpm vinyl DJ promo single with a plain black sleeve.
-The matrix of Side A on the 7" vinyl single has Mexican R'N'B inscribed on it, while Side B has Goodbye Sister Disco inscribed.
-Both 12" vinyl single formats have Don't mess with the Tank inscribed in the matrix on Side A, and Dave Quicksilver and The Blues Messengers inscribed on Side B. The cover art photograph was taken by David Maguire, brother to band member Paul Maguire.
+The ep was issued in several formats: CD EP; 7-inch vinyl single; 12-inch vinyl 45 rpm single with picture sleeve; 12-inch 45 rpm vinyl DJ promo single with a plain black sleeve.
+The matrix of Side A on the 7-inch vinyl single has Mexican R'N'B inscribed on it, while Side B has Goodbye Sister Disco inscribed.
+Both 12-inch vinyl single formats have Don't mess with the Tank inscribed in the matrix on Side A, and Dave Quicksilver and The Blues Messengers inscribed on Side B. The cover art photograph was taken by David Maguire, brother to band member Paul Maguire.